Integrated Theatre Command (India): History

-Integrated Theatre Commands of the Indian Armed Forces
+Joint Services Institutions in the Indian Armed Forces

 Following Independence, India set up a Joint Services Wing, commissioned in 1949, to train cadets before they would go on for further training in their respective service institutions.
-By 1954, the Joint Services Wing would go on to become the National Defence Academy, the first tri-service academy in the world.
-The Defence Services Staff College was also converted to a fully integrated institution by 1950.
-In 1960 the National Defence College was commissioned and in 1970 the College of Defence Management.
+By 1954, the Joint Services Wing would go on to become the National Defence Academy, the first tri-service military academy in the world.
+By 1950, the Defence Services Staff College was also converted to a fully integrated institution.
+In 1960 and 1970, the National Defence College and the College of Defence Management were commissioned, respectively.
 This joint educational framework that brought officers together at different stages of their careers has been beneficial in increasing inter-service camaraderie.

-In his book, "My Years with the IAF", Air Chief Marshal (Retd) P. C. Lal wrote that, "The Bangladesh war demonstrated that the three Services working closely together were strong and decisive in their actions.
+In his book, "My Years with the IAF", Retd.
+Air Chief Marshal P. C. Lal wrote that "The Bangladesh war demonstrated that the three Services working closely together were strong and decisive in their actions.
 Inter-Services cooperation was indeed the most important lesson of that war."
-However Air Marshal Vinod Patney pointed out that one of India's first experiences with jointness did not work out so well.
+However, Air Marshal Vinod Patney pointed out that one of India's first experiences with jointness did not work out so well.
 He writes that India had attempted to try out a Theatre Commander during the initial stages of the Indian intervention in the Sri Lankan Civil War with the deployment of the Indian Peace Keeping Force.
-However, after helicopters were sent on missions without proper advice resulting in avoidable loss to life and machinery, air and naval assets were once again positioned under respective air and naval commanders.
+However, after helicopters were sent on missions without proper advice, resulting in avoidable loss of life and machinery, air and naval assets were once again positioned under respective air and naval commanders.
 Under this structure, the operations continued till the end of the peacekeeping operations in 1990.

 Following the Kargil War in 1999, the Kargil Review Committee was set up to review where India went wrong during the limited war with Pakistan and suggest changes to the security apparatus accordingly.
-Subsequently, a Group of Ministers was formed and in turn four task forces.
+Subsequently, a Group of Ministers was formed and, in turn, four task forces.
 Among the numerous recommendations suggested were "integration of the services both with each other and with the Ministry of Defence, the creation of a chief of defence staff and joint operational commands".

-A Manohar Parrikar led Ministry of Defence appointed committee of experts, chaired by Lt General (retd) DB Shekatkar, submitted its report in December 2016.
+The Manohar Parrikar-led Ministry of Defence appointed a committee of experts, chaired by Retd.Lt General DB Shekatkar, submitted its report in December 2016.
 Among the recommendations of the Shekatkar Committee was the creation of three integrated theatre commands.

 About

 The Department of Military Affairs under the Chief of Defence Staff has the mandate for the "Facilitation of restructuring of Military Commands for optimal utilisation of resources by bringing about jointness in operations, including through establishment of joint/theatre commands".
-India's CDS Bipin Rawat has said that India will find its own way of constructing its unified commands.
+India's Chief of Defence Staff Bipin Rawat has said that India will find its way of constructing its unified commands.
 Integrated Theatre Commands are allocated specific geographical theatres and can operate independently.
-In June 2020, Lt Gen (Dr) Prakash Menon wrote that "The main aim of Theatre Commands is to facilitate integrated planning and coordinated application".
+In June 2020, Lt General (Dr) Prakash Menon wrote that "The main aim of Theatre Commands is to facilitate integrated planning and coordinated application".